 The Denver Brest Committee is leading a 10 day trip to France June 9th to June 19th, 2014.
 This exclusive trip is limited to 10 people so do not delay in reserving your spot!
-Please contact Laurette Heppell with questions Learn more
+For More information and the full Learn more

 Wednesday, April 2nd 8:00 am – 9:15 am State Capital Building, Rotunda Join us as we celebrate and honor the sister city programs throughout the state and the many volunteers involved with these organizations.
 Sponsored by State Representatives Paul Learn more

 March 5th, 2014 6:30 – 8:30 pm 700 Kalamath St, Denver CO

 March 18th, 2014 11:30am- 1:30pm Windsor Gardens Centerpoint Building 595 South Clinton Denver, CO 80247

 PRESENTED BY THE BREST COMMITTEE of Denver Sister Cities International FOOD – DESSERT AUTHENTIC MOROCCAN DINNER MUSIC – BELLY DANCING – DOOR PRIZES – SILENT AUCTION SUNDAY, March 16th – from 5:00 pm to 9:00 pm Tajine and Learn more

 Photograph Exhibit EN FACE L’AMERIQUE Photographs of Tonnerre de Brest, the American-style football team of Sister City BREST, FRANCE by JULIETTE VILLARD On display NOW through April 27th Denver Public Library Central Branch, 5th floor Included in the Learn more